 Common Pitfalls and SEC Findings

 Despite ASC 606’s structured five-step model, many companies still struggle with proper revenue recognition.
 This is often due to overlooked judgment calls and assumptions that go unchallenged until it’s too late.
-Unfortunately, mistakes in revenue recognition often have significant consequences, ranging from delayed financial filings to increased scrutiny during audits and acquisitions.
+Unfortunately, mistakes in revenue recognition often have significant consequences, ranging from delayed financial filings to increased scrutiny during audits.

 To make sure they get it right the first time, they encourage companies to consult their technical accountants.
 As Junel puts it, “There are so many complexities… from the first step, identifying [the] contract until we recognize revenues.
 And it’s not as straightforward as it seems.”